dinesh0402/Wordle_using_React/ABOUT.md

 * Go to the right directory and run "npm run start" to spin the React app locally.
 * In another terminal, type in "json-server ./data/db.json --port 3001" because or app is already running in port 3000.
 So, start up the JSON-server in port 3001.

 ### For simplicity, I already provided the answer.
-You just pplay around it to see the working of the game.
+You just play around it to see the working of the game.